Using only a blender and a microwave, you can make Condensed Cream of Mushroom Soup in less than 5 minutes.

 How about you?

-Personally, I have a few favorite recipes that call for it so I’m not quite ready to say good-bye.
-With that in mind, I’ve dressed it up in all its simple, mushroom-y glory for your reconsideration.
+I have a few favorite recipes that call for it, so I’m not quite ready to say good-bye.
+With that in mind, I’ve dressed it up in all its pure and mushroom-y glory for your reconsideration.

-Would knowing exactly what ingredients are in your soup ease your mind?
-Make it yourself and you’ll know.
+Would knowing what the ingredients are in your soup ease your mind?
+Make it yourself, and you’ll know.